sefasifa/sefa/README.md

 end
 ```
-**This part is used to creates a faulty/non-faulty cipher**
+**Faulty & Non-Faulty Cipher**

 Faults are injected at the beginning of round 10 in these three situations: Regular fault, missrate faults and Error-Correcting mode.
-In Dummy-Rounds situation,
+In Dummy-Rounds,
 faults can be injected in different rounds, or even in dummies.
 In cipher Functions, *faultee* shows faulty or non-faulty computations.
 When *faultee==0*, the cipher is correct
-and fault is not injected.
+and fault is not injected.[Cipher](https://nevonprojects.com/aes-source-code-inmatlab/)

 ```matlab
 function [ciphertext,partialstate,round_key] = cipher (plaintext, w, s_box, poly_mat, vargin,faultee,faultvalue)